 The lens is heavy and not very compact but feels solid and well built.
 There’s no image stabilization so shooting with this lens handheld will be a challenge but it can be done with a minimal amount of shake as you can see in this video (all shots were handheld).

 Take special note that this is Canon mount (other mounts available) and is designed for APS-C-sized sensors meaning that it will not cover a full sized sensor like the Canon 5D and 6D series.

 Sigma 17-50mm f2.8 EX DC OS HSM Zoom for Canon EOS

-Here’s another lens I haven’t tried but I included it here because it’s very similar to my lens above.
-It costs more but what you get for the price is a 2.8 f-stop through the entire focal range.
+Here’s another lens I haven’t tried but I included it here because it’s very similar to my first lens which is now discontinued.
+It costs a little more but what you get for the price is a 2.8 f-stop through the entire focal range.
 This is a really nice feature and always costs more.
 I don’t know if the price difference is worth it but it’s an option if you wanted that wide aperture throughout.
 I wanted to include it here because I wasn’t aware of it when I purchased mine.
 However the large price difference probably would have made the decision for me.

 Sigma 17-70mm Sigma 17-70mm f/2.8-4 DC Macro OS HSM Lens for Canon